Mark-Lee-HY/Quant-Project/README.md

 Results:

 The strategy resulted in an in-sample gross Sharpe Ratio of 1.04 and 0.60 net Sharpe Ratio.
-The alpha t-stats of 1.36 in training and 0.22 in validation are not statistically significant.
+The alpha t-stat of 1.36 is not statistically significant.

 Out-of-Sample Results:

 The validation gross Sharpe Ratio was 0.68 and 0.05 net Sharpe Ratio.
 The lower validation results appear to reflect genuine out-of-sample deterioration and the effects of transaction costs, as most of the edge is being consumed by costs.
+The alpha t-stat of 0.22 is not statistically significant as well.

 ![image alt](https://github.com/markleehy2803-sketch/Quant-Project/blob/24f2571ccd0f9563b0296c8d3819332ce7c4a288/buyandhold.png)